 When I studied Isaiah 53 earnestly in the ancient Hebrew, I was taken back by the Hebrew word for "afflicted" (me-u-neh).
 In modern Hebrew this word means "tortured".
 When I was young, and first learned what torture actually involved, my soul was shocked that this could happen to people; in fact that it was happening to people.
 That a person could be kept alive for the purpose of intentionally causing him intense agonizing pain was an astounding enigma for my young soul.
 It really frightened me; and I think that fear of torture is probably the greatest fear that humans can experience.
 We read about people who have been tortured, with a kind of horrified awe.
 And quietly we wonder inside, "How can this be?"
 And, "Could this ever happen to me?"...continue reading this devotion.

-On December 25, 1908, a newspaper in Messina, Silicy dared God to make Himself known by sending an earthquake.
-Three days later, the city was destroyed by an earthquake that killed over 84,000 people.
+On December 25, 1908, a newspaper in Messina, Sicily dared God to make Himself known by sending an earthquake.
+Three days later, the city was destroyed by an earthquake that killed over 84,000 people....continue reading this devotion.

 There was a man who had four sons.
 He wanted them to learn to not judge things too quickly, so he sent them each on a quest to go and look at a pear tree that was a great distance away.
 He sent his first son in the winter, his second in the spring, his third in summer and his youngest in the fall.
 When they had all gone and come back, he called them together to describe what they had seen....continue reading this devotion.